gammaled/Dutch-Auction/README.md

 ## Technologies Used
 ---
 * [Solidity](https://docs.soliditylang.org/en/v0.8.11/): language used to write smart contracts
-* [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript): l.anguage used to write scripts that deploy and interact with smart contract after it is deployed
+* [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript): language used to write scripts that deploy and interact with smart contract after it is deployed
 * [Node.js](https://nodejs.org/en/docs/): used for installing and managing packages.
 * [Truffle](https://github.com/trufflesuite): a smart contract development framework.
 * [Mocha](https://mochajs.org/): a JavaScript unit testing framework.